MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up a tax schedule

-You’ll use the Tax Schedule Maintenance window to set up a tax schedule.
+You'll use the Tax Schedule Maintenance window to set up a tax schedule.
 You can use the Copy button to create schedules if you have a long list of details that belong in several schedules.
 For more information see *Copying a tax schedule* .